YinJC/uk-tex-faq/FAQ-journalpaper.md

----
-layout: page
-title: Setting papers for journals
+# Setting papers for journals
----

 Publishers of journals have a wide range of requirements for the presentation of papers, and while many publishers do accept electronic